 Amir Calls For Istisqa Prayer Tomorrow

-(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani has called for the Istisqa (rain-seeking) prayer to be performed across the country on Thursday morning, 22 Jumada Al-Ula 1447 AH, corresponding to 13 November, 2025.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani has called for Istisqa prayer (rain-seeking prayer) to be held on Thursday morning corresponding to November 13, 2025, in all parts of the country, praying to Allah the Almighty for rainfall.

-His Highness the Amir will perform the Istisqa prayer with crowds of worshipers at the Lusail prayer ground prayer worshipers Lusail prayer ground

-His Highness the Amir will perform the Istisqa prayer with crowds of worshipers at the Lusail prayer ground prayer worshipers Lusail prayer ground
+His Highness the Amir will perform the Istisqa prayer on Thursday morning with crowds of worshipers in the Lusail prayer ground.

 Legal Disclaimer: